 James has more than 30 years of managing and developing companies.
 He has led these companies through start-up, re-organisation, acquisition, divestment, turnaround and growth.

 James has spent the last 20 years in Senior Business Development and Commercial roles spanning Consultancy, Business Process Outsourcing, SAAS, Software Publishing and IT Services Management.
 His understanding of both Domestic and European markets encompasses Mergers and Acquisitions, Direct Sales, Business Development and Marketing in the Financial Services, Government and Education markets.

 At CoSector – University of London, James is responsible for driving the company’s business development and commercial value forwards.
 Specifically developing and implementing marketing and business development plans that maintain and increase existing business and open up new market opportunities.
 His key successes in this area have been the development of the company’s business strategy that focuses on the Learner’s Journey and Student experience.

 James holds a Business of Science Biotechnology degree and a Master of Science Information Technology degree from De Montfort University Leicester, a Master of Arts Marketing degree from Kingston Business School, as well being a certified Direct Marketer from the Institute of Digital and Direct Marketing and is a Google Certified Digital Marketer.

-in>Professional Development provide accredited leadership and management courses, transforming the learning of executives across every sector.
+in>Professional Development provides accredited leadership and management courses, transforming the learning of professionals across every sector.